debug-js/debug/README.md

   ![](https://cloud.githubusercontent.com/assets/71256/3139768/b98c5fd8-e8ef-11e3-862a-f7253b6f47c6.png)

 ## Output streams

-### stderr vs stdout
-  By default `debug` will log to stderr, however this can be changed by setting the environment variable `DEBUG_FD` to `1` for stdout and `2` for stderr (the default value).
+  By default `debug` will log to stderr, however this can be configured per-namespace by overriding the `log` method:

-You can also set an alternative logging method per-namespace by overriding the `log` method on a per-namespace or globally:

 Example _stdout.js_: